Use of Satellites in Wireless Communication

 The first and most obvious advantage of satellite communication is that it can cover a wide area without any significant transmission strength loss.
 Before communication satellites, people used to rely on linear radio transmission.
 But radio frequencies could not penetrate large buildings and mountains in its path.
 Thus, radiofrequency was only applicable for covering a smaller area.

-But as communication satellites can receive signals from one point on Earth and transmit it to another point that is thousands of miles away, radiofrequency soon became outdated.
-Today, satellite communication is behind all TV and radio signals globally.
-They are more reliable and take less time to travel.
+But as communication satellites can receive signals from one point on Earth and transmit it to another point that is thousands of miles away, they made global broadcasting and long-distance communication far easier.

 Currently, communication satellites are used for business networks, private networks, global mobile communication, long-distance mobile communication, military surveillance, space exploration, navigation, and other network transmission efforts.